mjhsu135/beautiful-jekyll/code-through.md

 ```

 Here is when we finally get to see how corpuses and tokens are used.
-Since we are using
+Since we are
+Looking for

 ```r